dhfbk/itaca-processing/annotation_guidelines/20250210_report_agreement.md

 * morphosyntactically invariable: yes.
 * Morphosynt category: CCONJ.
 * Do they connect events/acts of textual composition?
-I would say yes: event A) 'girare con un telefono in mano' is presented as an alternative of B) 'fare ricerche su dispositivi elettronici'.
+I would say yes: event A *girare con un telefono in mano* is presented as an alternative of B *fare ricerche su dispositivi elettronici*.
 * Are they different textual units?
 I would say yes because there is an ellipsis of the 'essere' verb: *chi [è che] non gira con un telefono in mano o [chi è che] non fa ricerche [...].* If it was: *chi non gira con un telefono in mano o non fa ricerche [...] è un boomer* I would not have signaled.

 text_id: AC20PA_MOH28R\